hutamatr/urban-fashion-shop/README.md

 4. Start the development server:

    ```
-   yarn start
+   yarn dev
    ```

-   The app will be running at [http://localhost:3000](http://localhost:3000).
+   The app will be running at [http://localhost:5173](http://localhost:5173).

 ## Usage